-If you're ready to get serious about your small business, you'll want to open a business bank account to manage your finances.
-However, with so many options available to business customers, it can be confusing to set up a new account.
+If you own a small business, you should open a business bank account to organize your finances.
+While this may seem like a simple task, it requires good decision-making and careful thought.
 Small business experts shared some of the common mistakes business newbies make with their commercial accounts, and how you can avoid doing the same when opening your own.

 1. Incorrect or missing information at account setup

 New small business owners and entrepreneurs frequently make the mistake of bringing the wrong paperwork to the account-opening appointment.
-Each bank or credit union may have different requirements, so when you book the appointment, ask the banking officer exactly what you'll need to bring to the meeting.
+Each bank or credit union may have different requirements, so when booking the appointment, ask the banking officer exactly what you'll need to bring to the meeting.

 "Don't worry about assembling a great deal of business documents," said David Bakke, small business specialist at personal finance website Money Crashers.
-"In most cases, all you need is your social number, a tax ID and other general information."
+"In most cases, all you need is your Social [Security] number, a tax ID and other general information."
 [How to Open a Business Bank Account]

 2. Not having a designated business account